Ethically Traded Tea

 Economic and social aspects of the Tea Industry

-Companies the cultivate and manufacture tea: In many countries small family concerns co exist with the big organisations.
-On the Indian sub continent more often than not these very large plantations belong to family groups or to multinationals corporations which have several plantations and may have business interest in markets other than tea.
+Companies that cultivate and manufacture tea: In many countries small family concerns co exist with the big organisations.
+On the Indian sub continent more often than not these very large plantations belong to family groups or to multinational corporations which have several plantations and may have business interests in markets other than tea.
 In India these businesses never own the land but instead rent it long term.

 At Hancock & Abberton our tea partners provide us with the highest quality tea, organically grown and harvested in a sustainable environment with social responsibility to ensure the goodness of tea is not compromised.